Duckleeng/TweakCollection/Research.md

 ![](img/NetAdapterCx-RSS.png)

-For this reason, it's recommended to use an NDIS driver on Intel NICs, as those drivers follow the RSS registry settings properly.
+For this reason, I recommend using an NDIS driver on Intel NICs, as those drivers follow the RSS registry settings properly.

 - To install an NDIS driver for an Intel NIC on a Windows 11 system, extract the installer .exe file via 7-Zip, then install the driver from the corresponding NDIS68 folder through Device Manager.